pdjr-n2k/ROM106/README.md

 The module is powered from the NMEA bus and has an LEN of 1.0.

-## Design
+## Design overview

-### Hardware

-__ROM106__ consists of a generic NMEA 2000 implementation with a simple relay output interface.

-elaborated for use in an NMEA 2000 module by the addition of a DIL switch for setting NMEA instance address and a shift-register based array of LED indicators used for status display.

-Relays are operated by H-bridge driver ICs, each of which can operate two relay outputs.
-Each relay he PCB can be
-populated with between one and six output relays and associated driver ICs and terminal blocks.
-Additional channels can be added to a module at any time by simply installing the necessary components.

-Each output channel drives a bistable SPDT relay: the use of a latching relay has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.

-Each relay presents zero-volt CO, NC and NO connections through a PCB mounted terminal block rated for switching 5A at 220VAC or 30VDC.
+__ROM106__ has a microcontroller based design incorporating power-supply, CAN interface, configuration, display and relay output sub-systems.

+The module power supply consists of a solid-state DC-DC converter which adapts NMEA bus power to the 5VDC required by all module electronics.
+The supply is rated at 2W and bus connection is fused and reverse polarity protected.

+An industry standard CAN interface manages NMEA bus I/O and is allows the module to be installer configured as either a bus drop node or a bus termination node.

+The configuration interface consists of an 8-position DIL switch and push-button which allow installer configuration of the module's NMEA instance number.

+A collection of LEDs is used to give configuration feedback and indicate operating status.

 A bank of LEDs indicates the state of each output channel.

-The module's CAN/NMEA bus connection is designed to support an NMEA 2000 compatible M12 5-pin male circular connector, but other connector types can be substituted.
-A DIL switch allows a 120 Ohm resistor to be connected across the host data bus permitting the module to be installed as either a drop node or a bus termination node.

-The module's switchbank instance number is configured using two rotary hex switches.

-### Firmware
+The relay output sub-system consists of up to three H-bridge driver ICs, each of which supports two output channels by providing a polarity reversing drive for two bistable SPDT relays.
+The use of latching relays has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.
+Each relay presents zero-volt CO, NC and NO connections through a pluggable terminal block rated for switching 5A at 220VAC or 30VDC.

 __ROM104__'s stock firmware receives switchbank status instructions over NMEA and queues any requested relay state change operations so